Jennings Cox: Invention of the Daiquiri

-The credit given to Cox remains disputed, with some sources stating that he was assisted by a Cuban engineer named Pagliuchi, or that the drink had already been a Cuban specialty.
+Other sources point to Cox creating the drink from his rations of Bacardi, limes, and sugar.
+His associate, Francesco Domenico Pagliuchi, a Cuban engineer, explained the origin in a 1948 editorial letter in the newspaper El Pais Havana.

 Personal life

 Cox died on August 31, 1913, in New York City.
 He lived in Santiago de Cuba from the late 1890s until 1913, when failing health prompted him to return to New York.
 The writer and journalist Richard Harding Davis wrote his novel Soldiers of Fortune (1897) while a guest at Cox's house (O’Toole, 79).

 Cox was a member of the Alpha Delta Phi fraternity, University Club of New York, University Club of Pittsburgh, and the Rainier Club of Seattle.